tweag/bsideslv-devsecops-sdlc/part1/README.md

 * Secrets Detection
 * Vulnerability detection

-Download and install the plugin into your IDE before proceeding.
+Download and install the plugin into your Codespace IDE before proceeding.

-For this demo we also recommend creating a SonarCloud account.
+For this demo we also optionally recommend creating a SonarCloud account.
 You can do this via your GitHub user at:

 https://sonarcloud.io/

 SonarLint will still work without a SonarCloud account, but has fewer features.

-Once you have an account, make a note of your `Organization` name from the `Organizations` tab in SonarCloud.
+If you create a SonarCloud account, once you have an account, make a note of your `Organization` name from the `Organizations` tab in SonarCloud.

 Next generate a token.
 Go to the `Security` tab and generate a new token, call it `dev-sec-ops-demo`.